shibing624/WebResearcher/examples/README.md

 - TTS mode examples are commented out by default to avoid high costs
 - Uncomment them if you want to test Test-Time Scaling functionality
 - Remember: TTS uses 3-5x more tokens than single-agent mode

+### WebWeaver Notes
+- WebWeaver produces a citation-grounded outline and a final report
+- Evidence is stored with citation IDs in a Memory Bank
+- See `webweaver_usage.py` for Planner/Writer workflow